SanJSp/lets_git_exercise_de/README.md

-# let's Git - Versionsverwaltung & Open Source Homework
+# Let's Git - Versionsverwaltung & Open Source Homework
 Welcome to this homework for our MOOC.
 We hope you will have fun and learn a lot.

 In this homework you will create a website on your favorite movie/book character!
 To start this excercise simply follow these steps: